Mason Jones (fighter): Ultimate Fighting Championship

-Jones made his UFC debut against Mike Davis at UFC on ESPN: Magny vs. Chiesa on 20 January 2021.
+Jones made his UFC debut against Mike Davis at UFC on ESPN 20 on 20 January 2021.
 He lost a close fight via unanimous decision.
 He earned a Fight of the Night bonus for his performance.

-Jones faced Alan Patrick on 5 June 2021 at UFC Fight Night: Rozenstruik vs. Sakai.
+Jones faced Alan Patrick on 5 June 2021 at UFC Fight Night 189.
 In the second round, after being poked in the eye accidentally by Jones, Patrick was unable to continue and the bout was declared a No Contest.

-A rematch with Patrick was scheduled for 23 October 2021 at UFC Fight Night: Costa vs. Vettori.
+A rematch with Patrick was scheduled for 23 October 2021 at UFC Fight Night 196.
 However, Patrick withdrew from bout and he was replaced by newcomer David Onama.
 Jones won the fight via unanimous decision.

-Jones faced Ľudovít Klein, replacing Ignacio Bahamondes, on 23 July 2022 at UFC Fight Night: Blaydes vs. Aspinall.
+Jones faced Ľudovít Klein, replacing Ignacio Bahamondes, on 23 July 2022 at UFC Fight Night 208.
 He lost the fight via unanimous decision.

 In September 2022, it was reported that Jones had fought out his contract and elected not to re-sign with the organization.